Toluna-IP/tolunaintegratedpaneldocs/faq/mapping/index.md

 ## What database does Toluna use to map GEO attributes?

 For all cultures and region computation, Toluna uses [Melissa](https://www.melissa.com/).
 Please visit the Melissa website for more details.

+## What are the answerIDs for Gender?

+The answerIDs for the gender question (questionID 1001007) are 2000246 and 2000247 for Female and Male, respectively.
+This information can also be found on the [Common Attributes Page](/commonattributes.html).

+## What are the answerIDs for Age?

+The question for Age is 1001538.
+A full list of its answers can be found on the [Common Attributes Page](/commonattributes.html).